 If you have concerns about your child, in the first instance you should discuss them with the class teacher.
 If this is not possible or you feel your concerns are not being addressed then you should contact your Head of School.

-The Ark Federation SENDCo is Mr S Ridge.
+The SENDCo is Mr I Randall.

-School office phone numbers:
+School office phone number:

 Beer Primary School.
 (01297 20077)